Moche culture: Archaeological discoveries

 In 2005, a mummified Moche woman known as the Lady of Cao was discovered at the Huaca Cao Viejo, part of the El Brujo archaeological site on the outskirts of present-day Trujillo, Peru.
 It is the best preserved Moche mummy found to date; the elaborate tomb that housed her had unprecedented decoration.
-The site archaeologists believe that the tomb had been undisturbed since approximately 450 AD.
+Archaeologists believe that the tomb had been undisturbed since approximately 450 AD.
 The tomb contained military and ornamental artifacts, including war clubs and spear throwers.
-The remains of a garroted teenage girl, probably a servant, was also found in the tomb.
+The remains of a garroted teenage girl, probably a servant, were also found in the tomb.
 News of the discovery was announced by Peruvian and U.S. archaeologists in collaboration with National Geographic in May 2006.

-In 2005 an elaborate gold mask thought to depict a sea god, with curving rays radiating from a stone-inlaid feline face, was recovered in London.
-Experts thought that the artifact may have been looted in the late 1980s from an elite tomb at the Moche site of La Mina.
-Recovered by Scotland Yard, it was returned to Peru in 2006.
+In 2005 an elaborate gold mask thought to depict a sea god, with curving rays radiating from a stone-inlaid feline face, was recovered in London by the Metropolitan Police.
+Experts believe that the artifact had been looted in the late 1980s from an elite tomb at the Moche site of La Mina.
+It was returned to Peru in 2006.

-In 2013 archaeologists unearthed the eighth of a series of finds of female skeleton that started with the Lady of Cao, together taken as confirmation that the Moche were ruled by a succession of priestesses-queens.
-According to project director Luis Jaime Castillo, "[the] find makes it clear that women didn't just run rituals in this area but governed here and were queens of Mochica society".
-No entombed men have been found.
+In 2013 archaeologists unearthed the eighth of a series of finds of female skeleton that started with the Lady of Cao, together taken as evidence that the Moche were ruled by a succession of priestesses-queens.
+According to project director Luis Jaime Castillo, "[the] find makes it clear that women didn't just run rituals in this area but governed here and were queens of Moche society".
 This discovery was made at the large archaeological site of San José de Moro, located close to the town of Chepen, in the Sechura Desert of the Jequetepeque Valley, in La Libertad Region, Peru.

+The error of calling the "Mochica culture" "Moche culture"

+The prestigious historian Waldemar Espinoza Soriano concludes that the Moche culture should not be called "Mochica"; that this term is exclusive to the Lambayeque culture.
+This would avoid errors and mistakes in Andean ethnohistory.